DenisTitovLab/DataDrivenEnzymeRateEqs.jl/README.md

 Check the [Documentation](https://denistitovlab.github.io/DataDrivenEnzymeRateEqs.jl/dev/) for more info

 ## Plans for the future
-- add rate equations based on Rapid Equilibrium approximation
-- add rate equations based on Quasy-Steady-State approximation
 - add plotting functions
 - add function for bootstrapping for calculation of kinetic parameter uncertainty based on log-normal distribution
+- update rate equations based on Quasy-Steady-State approximation to choose actual kinetic constants instead of aggregate constants like K_S1_P1_P2